pypy/pypy/pypy/doc/stm.rst

 ===============

 How much actual parallelization a multithreaded program can see is a bit subtle.
-The exact rules may vary over time, too.
+Basically, a program not using ``thread.atomic`` or using it for very short amounts of time will parallelize almost freely.
+However, using ``thread.atomic`` gives less obvious rules.
+The exact details may vary from version to version, too, until they are a bit more stabilized.
 Here is an overview.

 Each thread is actually running as a sequence of "transactions", which are separated by "transaction breaks".
 The execution of the whole multithreaded program works as if all transactions were serialized.
-You don't see the transactions actually running in parallel.
+You don't see it but the transactions are actually running in parallel.

 This works as long as two principles are respected.
 The first one is that the transactions must not *conflict* with each other.
-The most obvious sources of conflicts are threads that all increment a global shared counter, or that all store the result of their computations into the same shared list.
+The most obvious sources of conflicts are threads that all increment a global shared counter, or that all store the result of their computations into the same list --- or, more subtly, that all ``pop()`` the work to do from the same list, because that is also a mutation of the list.
 (It is expected that some STM-aware library will eventually be designed to help with sharing problems, like a STM-aware list or queue.)

 The other principle is that of avoiding long-running "inevitable" transactions.
 This is more subtle to understand.
 The first thing we